The Maze Runner (film): Plot

-Meanwhile, Gally has taken command and intends to sacrifice Thomas and Teresa to the Grievers to restore peace.
-However, several Gladers free them and enter the Maze, but Gally and a few others refuse to leave.
-As they attempt to access a possible exit, Jeff and several other Gladers are killed by Grievers.
-The Gladers eventually enter a laboratory strewn with corpses.
-In a video recording, Ava Paige, a WCKD official, explains that the planet has been devastated by a massive solar flare, followed by a pandemic of a deadly virus, the Flare.
-The group learns that they were part of an experiment intended to develop a cure.
-Paige is seen shooting herself in the video as the lab is overtaken by armed men.
-Gally, having been stung by a Griever, appears, insists that they will never be free, and points a gun at Thomas.
-Minho impales Gally in the chest with a spear, but he fatally shoots Chuck.
-While Thomas mourns over Chuck, masked armed men then rush in and take the group to a helicopter.
-It flies over a vast desert wasteland and approaches a ruined city.
+Having taken command overnight, Gally plans to sacrifice Thomas and Teresa to the Grievers, believing it will restore peace.
+However, several Gladers free them and enter the maze together, while Gally and a few Gladers stay behind.
+Jeff and several other Gladers are killed by Grievers as the rest escape through the maze exit.

+The Gladers eventually reach a laboratory strewn with corpses.
+In a video recording, a WCKD scientist, Ava Paige, explains that massive solar flares followed by a pandemic caused by the Flare virus has devastated the planet, and the Gladers were part of an experiment to find a cure for the virus.
+The recording ends with Paige shooting herself as armed personnel storm the lab.
+Gally, having been stung by a Griever while following the group, declares that they will never be free and fires a gun at Thomas.
+Minho spears Gally, but not before he fatally shoots Chuck.
+As Thomas breaks down crying over Chuck, masked soldiers arrive and escort them to a helicopter, which flies over a vast desert wasteland toward a ruined city.

-Later, the supposedly dead scientists meet in a room.
-Paige notes that the experiment has been successful and the survivors are now entering Phase Two.
+Later, the supposedly dead scientists gather in a room with Paige, who remarks that the experiment was a success and that the survivors are now entering Phase Two.